ac1ja/gc-1000-gps/docs/usage/getting-started.rst

 Where to start?
 ---------------

-Once you have a kit, check out the :ref:`Assembly` section to begin the process of installing and configuring your board for the first time!
+Once you have a kit, check out the :ref:`Assembly of components` section to begin the process of installing and configuring your board for the first time!

 Extra tidbits